gibbz00/rops/README.md

 - [ ] `azure_kv`
 - [ ] `hashicorp_kv`

-Asymmetric encryption schemes require only the key id (i.e. public key) for the first encryption whilst symmetric require both key id and private key up front.
+Asymmetric encryption schemes require only the key id (i.e. public key) for the first encryption whilst symmetric schemes require both key id and private key up front.

 [^1]: AWS KMS effectively becomes a symmetric encryption scheme when it requires private credentials to a remote encryption service, even if that service uses asymmetric encryption internally.